THE BEST PHOTOGRAPHY LOCATIONS IN MAINE

-Maine has some of the best photography locations in the United States, and remember that it has some of the darkest skies for Milky Way photography.
+This state has some of the best photography locations in the United States, and remember that it has some of the darkest skies for Milky Way photography.
 The areas we show you in these full articles are the places we have been to and photographed.
 We added a few more in list format that we plan to photograph this year.

-Here, you will find links to each article with all the details of photographing the area, including where to eat, where to stay, when to photograph the area and more.
+Here, you will find links to each article with all the details of photographing the area, including where to eat, where to stay, when to photograph the area, and more.

-Check out our top picks for great photography areas!
+Check out our top picks for great areas!
 There’s something for everyone from Acadia National Park to Portland’s Old Port.

-Located in Cape Elizabeth, just south of Portland, the Portland Head Light is one of the most iconic lighthouses in Maine.
-The light is beautiful, but the surrounding area is also great for photography.
+Located in Cape Elizabeth, just south of Portland, the Portland Head Light is one of the most iconic lighthouses.
 Plenty of rocks to climb on for a different perspective, and you can even glimpse the light from the nearby Fort Williams Park.
-Physical Address: 1000 Shore Road, Cape Elizabeth, Maine

 Kennebunkport is a charming coastal town in the southern part of the state.
 Its beautiful beaches, quaint shops and restaurants, and stunning ocean views are known for their beautiful beaches.
 The city is also home to the Bush family compound, so you never know who you might see when taking photos!
 This is an excellent area for photographs.